pagkly/Zed/Investopedia3/Russell 2000 Index Definition.md

 It is also the most widely quoted measure of the overall performance of small-cap to mid-cap stocks.
 The index represents approximately 10 percent of the total Russell 3000 market capitalization.
 As of June 30, 2020, the average value for a company on the Russell 2000 is $2.1 billion; the median market cap is $639 million.3 The market cap of the largest company in the index is $5.8 billion as of July 2020.4 It first traded above the 1,000 level on May 20, 2013.
 A similar small-cap index is the S&P SmallCap 600 from [Standard & Poor's](https://www.investopedia.com/terms/s/sp.asp), but it's not as widely referenced.

 Many regard the Russell 2000 as an important bellwether of the American economy because it measures the performance of smaller, domestically focused businesses.
-The Russell 2000 index is investable by replicating the index using component shares or through [index futures](https://www.investopedia.com/terms/i/indexfutures.asp), mutual funds, and exchange trading funds, such as the Russell 2000 [index ETF](https://www.investopedia.com/terms/i/index-etf.asp).
+The Russell 2000 index is investable by replicating the index using component shares or through [index futures](https://www.investopedia.com/terms/i/indexfutures.asp), mutual funds, and exchange trading funds, such as the Russell 2000 [[index ETF]](https://www.investopedia.com/terms/i/index-etf.asp).
 There are an active [listed options](https://www.investopedia.com/terms/l/listedoption.asp) for IWM and Russell 2000 index futures as well.

 The smallest 1000 companies in the Russell 2000 make up the Russell 1000 Microcap Index.